m-adwitiy/Scheduler/README.md

 # Input Format

 Line 1: "trace" or "stats"

-Line 2: a comma-separated list telling which CPU scheduling policies to be analyzed/visualized along with their parameters, if applicable.
+Line 2: A comma-separated list telling which CPU scheduling policies to be analyzed/visualized along with their parameters, if applicable.
 Each algorithm is represented by a number as listed in the introduction section and as shown in the attached testcases.
-Round Robin and Aging have a parameter specifying the quantum q to be used.
+Round Robin have a parameter specifying the quantum q to be used.
 Therefore, a policy entered as 2-4 means Round Robin with q=4.
-Also, policy 8-1 means Aging with q=1.
 FCFS (First Come First Serve)
 RR (Round Robin)
-SPN (Shortest Process Next)
+SPN (Shortest Job First)
-SRT (Shortest Remaining Time)
+SRT (Shortest Remaining Time First)
-HRRN (Highest Response Ratio Next)
-FB-1, (Feedback where all queues have q=1)
-FB-2i, (Feedback where q= 2i)
-Aging

 Line 3: An integer specifying the last instant to be used in your simulation and to be shown on the timeline.

 Line 4: An integer specifying the number of processes to be simulated.

 Line 5: Start of description of processes.
 Each process is to be described on a separate line.
-For algorithms 1 through 7, each process is described using a comma-separated list specifying:
+Each process is described using a comma-separated list specifying:

 1- String specifying a process name
 2- Arrival Time
 3- Service Time

-Note: For Aging algorithm (algorithm 8), each process is described using a comma-separated list specifying:

-1- String specifying a process name
-2- Arrival Time
-3- Priority